Aster family (Asteraceae)

 Cultivation: The preference is full or partial sun, moist to mesic soil, and loamy or sandy soil.
 Occasional flooding is tolerated if it is not too prolonged.
 Young seedlings of Common Cocklebur exude toxic chemicals that can inhibit germination of other species of plants, or kill off their seedlings.
 Individual plants become less toxic as they mature.

-Range & Habitat: Common Cocklebur occurs in most counties of Illinois and is quite common (see Distribution Map).
-The two varieties that Mohlenbrock (2002) has described, var. canadense and var. glabratum, are both common in Illinois.
-The pop-up map refers to the distribution of var. canadense only.
-Common Cocklebur is native to both Eurasia and North America; it is hard to distinguish between native and adventive races of this plant.
-Habitats include cropland (especially corn fields), fallow fields, the floodplain zone of rivers and ponds, degraded meadows that are poorly drained, dried-up mudholes, stabilized areas of beaches and sand dunes, vacant lots, and waste areas.
+Range & Habitat: Common Cocklebur occurs in most counties of Illinois, where it is quite common (see Distribution Map).
+The included map combines the distribution of the different varieties (or species) of Common Cocklebur that have been described by some authors.
+This plant is native to both North America and Eurasia.
+Habitats include cropland (especially corn fields), fallow fields, the floodplain zone of rivers and ponds, degraded meadows that are poorly drained, dried-up mudholes, partially stabilized areas of beaches and sand dunes, vacant lots, and waste areas.
 Disturbed, poorly drained areas are preferred.

 Faunal Associations: The flowerheads rely on the wind, rather than insects, to cross-pollinate individual plants.
 Insects that feed on Common Cocklebur include the Ragweed Leaf Beetle (Ophraella communa), stem-boring larvae of the Sunflower Longhorn Beetle (Dectes texanus), stem-boring larvae of the Sunflower Stem Weevil (Cylindrocopturus adspersus), Five-spotted Billbug (Rhodobaenus quinquepunctatus), Thirteen-spotted Billbug (Rhodobaenus tredecimpunctatus), stem-boring larvae of several tumbling flower beetles (Mordellistena spp.), larvae of leaf-miner flies (Calycomyza platyptera, Liriomyza trifolii), larvae of the Bur-Seed Fly (Euaresta aequalis), Spotted Green Plant Bug (Ilnacora stalii), a leaf-feeding aphid (Capitophorus xanthii), stem-boring larvae of the Ragweed Borer Moth (Epiblema strenuana), and seed-eating larvae of a moth, the Pale-headed Phaneta (Phaneta ochrocephala); see Charlet & Gavloski (2011), Vaurie (1983), Ford & Jackman (1996), Spencer & Steyskal (1986), Marshall (2006), Knight (1941), Robinson & Bradley (1965), and Miller (1987).
 The seedlings and seeds of Common Cocklebur are highly toxic to mammalian herbivores, including cattle, horses, sheep, and pigs (Masvingwe & Mavenyengwa, 1998).
 The foliage of more mature plants is less toxic, although the fatal poisoning of calves has been reported from its consumption (Witte et al., 1990).
 When cattle and horses feed on mature plants with burry fruits and flowers, this can cause obstruction of the gastrointestinal tract if they are eaten in sufficient quantity.
 White-tailed Deer occasionally chomp off the upper half of mature plants before the bur-like flowers develop (personal observation).
 Because the burry fruits readily cling to the fur of mammals and the clothing of humans, they are easily transported to new areas, spreading the seeds of this plant.
 Even though the seeds are regarded as highly toxic, there are records of their consumption by the Franklin Ground Squirrel, Prairie Deer Mouse, Purple Finch, and extinct Carolina Parakeet (Martin et al., 1951/1961; Whitaker, 1966; Snyder, 2004).